hunyoboy/angular-blog-template/readme.md

-# A TMZ Javascript Test Demo
+# Angular Responsive Blog Template

 A template or starter kit to build your responsive blog in AngularJs/Bootstrap with slideout menu on mobile.
 See it in action here, http://joecaps.com/blog/demo/angular-blog-template/